xmlui-org/xmlui-mcp/README.md

 To install, download the zip for your platform from [https://github.com/xmlui-org/xmlui-mcp/releases](https://github.com/xmlui-org/xmlui-mcp/releases), unzip, and cd into xmlui-mcp.

+On Mac or Linux, run `prepare-binary.sh` to handle permissions.

 ## Configure

 If you run the server interactively with no arguments it says: